 Design and Build

 The Honda Shine Electric 2026 retains the commuter-friendly styling of the petrol Shine 125, with a sleek frame, LED headlamp, and ergonomic seating at 791mm height.
-It weighs around 110kg, features 17-inch alloy wheels, and comes in colors like Rebel Red and Matt Axis Grey for a modern appeal.
-This design suits city rides, office commutes, college trips, and delivery services in India.
+In addition, it weighs around 110kg, features 17-inch alloy wheels, and comes in colours like Rebel Red and Matt Axis Grey for a modern appeal.
+Overall, this design suits city rides, office commutes, college trips, and delivery services in India.
+As a result, it appeals to a very wide range of everyday riders.

 Battery and Range

-Equipped with dual swappable 1.5kWh batteries totaling 3kWh, it promises up to 100-120km real-world range per charge, with some reports claiming 231-400km on a full setup—ideal for daily use without frequent stops.
-Battery swapping is supported via Honda’s network in cities like Bengaluru, Delhi, and Mumbai, minimizing downtime.
-Fast charging adds convenience for busy riders.
+Equipped with dual swappable 1.5kWh batteries totalling 3kWh, the Honda Shine Electric promises up to 100-120km real-world range per charge.
+Furthermore, some reports claim 231-400km on a full setup — making it ideal for daily use without frequent stops.
+In particular, battery swapping is supported via Honda’s network in cities like Bengaluru, Delhi, and Mumbai, minimising downtime.
+On top of that, fast charging adds extra convenience for busy riders who are always on the move.

 Performance Specs

 A compact electric motor delivers 80kmph top speed, smooth acceleration, and efficient power for traffic-heavy roads.
-Braking includes front disc/rear drum with Synchronized Braking Technology (SBT), while telescopic forks and twin shocks handle potholes.
-It’s positioned as a practical EV for India’s mass market, competing with Ola and Ather.
+Moreover, braking includes front disc and rear drum with Synchronized Braking Technology, while telescopic forks and twin shocks handle potholes comfortably.
+As a result, it is positioned as a very practical EV for India’s mass market.
+In fact, it directly competes with well-known brands like Ola and Ather in the same price segment.

 Key Features